Education for every stage of life

-As a small state, the Tasmanian education system is able to focus on investing in and maintaining its reputation for high quality educational services and outcomes.
-The delivery of those services is supported by the following structure.
-Find the stage for you and follow the links below to find out what’s on offer now.
+In Tasmania, our commitment is to inspire and support all learners to succeed as connected, resilient, creative and curious thinkers.
+The delivery of services to learners is supported by the following structure.
+Find the stage for you and follow the links below to see what’s on offer now.

 Childcare and early learning centres